sharanks000/Kerala_IOT_Challenge/README.md

 # About Me
 Hello friends!
 My name is SHARAN KS and I am currently doing B.Tech in ELECTRONICS AND COMMUNICATION ENGINEERING on KMEA ENGINEERING COLLEGE EDATHALA ERNAKULAM.
 My areas of interests are EMBEDDED SYSTEMS, MICROCONTROLLERS, IOT, ENTREPRENEURSHIP, INNOVATIOS, MENTORING etc. I used to do small projects using Arduino and nodeMCU boards.
 I have filed patent on a product called Electrostatic air purifier and currently it was published.
 # Experiment 1 : Hello World LED Blinking
 A basic program similar to printing "Hello World" in any programming language.
 The aim is to blink an LED using Arduino Uno Board.
+Currently I am using tinkercad an online stimulator for doing the experiments.

 Arduino Uno is an open-source microcontroller board developed by Arduino.cc.
 It has several advantages over the conventional microcontrollers.
 It comes with a pre-tested software and hardware libraries and has its own integrated development environment (IDE).
 Also it is less expensive & beginner friendly.

 ## Components Required
 * Arduino Uno Board
-* USB Cable
 * LED (Any Color) x 1 Nos
 * 220 OHM Resistor X 1 Nos
 * Breadboard
-* Jumper Wires (Male to Male ) X 2 Nos
+* Connecting wires

 ## Circuit Diagram
 ![IMG_20211219_003753](https://user-images.githubusercontent.com/95869156/146653882-325b2538-eec4-43a2-8bfd-78dc7d49bf1b.jpg)